chemodun/X4-LSRF/README.md

 ## Compatibility

-Compatible with `X4: Foundations 7.50`.
+Compatible with `X4: Foundations 7.50` and upper.
 At least it has been written for feature introduced in this version.

 ## Features

-Possibility to configure exclusions of any Shipyards via the interface of any Ship Dealer.
+- Possibility to configure exclusions of any Shipyards via the interface of any Ship Trader.
-You can easily select which Shipyards are allowed to produce selected ship classes.
+- You can easily select which Shipyards are allowed to produce selected ship classes.
+- Support for the context menu, if any kind of the `X4 Mod Support APIs` is installed (Not required, but recommended for better user experience).

 ## How it works

-After installation, you will see a new button in the Ship Dealer interface.
+After installation, you will see a new button in the Ship Trader interface.
 By clicking on it, you will have the possibility to go through all your shipyards and select which of them are allowed to produce selected ship classes.
 When it is configured and some of your ships are destroyed, the appropriate shipyard will be selected for the Lost Ship Replacement based on the configuration and distance to the shipyard from the sector where the ship was destroyed.